 BPC registrants are governed by a code of ethics, a policy of continuing professional development, a statement on confidentiality and a complaints procedure.
 The BPC is a Member Society of the European Federation for Psychoanalytic Psychotherapy in the Public Sector (EFPP).
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-In addition, I have experience of working with people who are struggling with a wide range of difficulties...
+In addition, I have vast experience working with people struggling with a wide range of difficulties...